 My thirst for the unknown has led me to pursue a Ph.D. in Electrical Engineering at ETH Zurich.
 My dissertation covered two topics.
 First, the characterization of mobile wireless network scenarios.
 Based on the insights gained from this characterization, we conducted an analytical comparison of paradigms to leverage communication opportunities for end-to-end communication.

-From 2011 until 2012, I worked as a senior researcher at the Paris Lab of Technicolor on distributed inference systems based on Bayesian networks.
+From 2011 until 2012, I transitioned to machine learning and worked as a senior researcher at the Paris Lab of Technicolor.
+I worked with Laurent Massoulié and Marc Lelarge on distributed inference systems based on Bayesian networks.

 From August 2012 until January 2014, I was a senior researcher in the School of Computer Science of UMass Amherst, MA, where I was in charge of the Nomad Log project.
 This project studied the mobility of individuals via an Android app aptly named Nomad Log.
 The results of this study have been published at SIGCOMM 2014.

 Zhaoyu Gao, Arun Venkataramani, James F. Kurose, and Simon Heimlicher: